elenavanengelenmaslova/kotlin-object-oriented-programming/slides.md

 <v-clicks>

-- **Sealed Classes**: Defined using sealed keyword, all direct subclasses in the same file
+- **Sealed Classes**: Defined using sealed keyword, all subclasses must be declared in the same package

 - **Sealed Interfaces**: Similar to sealed classes but allow multi-inheritance